keycdn/optimus/readme.txt

 Effective image compression and optimization during the upload process.
-Automatic and without loss of quality.
+Smart, automatic and reliable.

 == Description ==

 = WordPress Image Optimizer =
-Optimus reduces the file size of uploaded media files *lossless*.
+Optimus reduces the file size of uploaded media files automatically.
 Depending on the image and format, reductions in size of up to 70% are possible.
 Several kilobytes can be saved per image—these savings contribute positively to the performance of the blog website.
-What’s most impressive about the compression technology: the quality of the images is maintained—guaranteed.
+What’s most impressive about the compression technology: the quality of the images is maintained.

 > #### There are three different versions of Optimus: